 As well as articles for the Monthly Repository, Harriet Martineau began to write religious books such as Devotional Exercises for the Use of Young Persons (1826) and Addresses fir the Use of Families (1826).
 Martineau then turned to the ambitious project of writing books on politics and economics for the ordinary reader.
 The material was presented as a series of stories and revealed both her passion for social reform and the influence of Jeremy Bentham and John Stuart Mill.
-Illustrations of Political Economy (1832) was a great success and brought her financial independence.
+Her book Illustrations of Political Economy (1832) was a great success and brought her financial independence.
 This book was followed by another bestseller, Poor Laws and Paupers Illustrated (1834).

 Now a wealthy woman, Harriet Martineau, decided to spend the next two years travelling in the USA.
 On her return she published Society in America (1837).
 The book was mainly a critique of America's failure to live up to its democratic principles.
 Martineau was especially concerned about the treatment of women and called one chapter The Political Non-existence of Women.
 She claimed that women were treated like slaves.
 They were both "given indulgence rather than justice".
 Martineau argued for an improvement in women's education, so that "marriage need not be their only object in life."

 In 1839 Martineau had her first novel, Deerbrook, published.
 It was one of the few British novels to mention the Captain Swing Riots.
 This was followed by The Hour and the Man (1840) based on the life of the slave leader, Toussaint L'Ouverture.
 The Playfellow, a volume of children's stories, was published in 1841.